microsoft/qsharp-runtime/src/QirRuntime/README.md

 See [https://code.visualstudio.com/docs/remote/wsl] on how to use VS Code with WSL.

+#### Other Prerequisites
+The build depends on `Microsoft.Quantum.Simulator.Runtime` dynamic library built at a higher level of the directory tree.
+To build that library follow the instructions in [`qsharp-runtime/README.md`](../../README.md#building-from-source) (up to and including the step `Simulation.sln`).

 ### Build Commands
 To build QirRuntime you can run [`build-qir-runtime.ps1`](build-qir-runtime.ps1) script from QirRuntime folder:
 ```batch